Superman and World War II

 Conservation Act (WECA), restricting the importation of all non-essential

 luxury goods.
-Comics books from the United States were effectively
+Comic book and pulp imports from the United States were banned from Canada until 1946.

 On May 20, 1941, President Franklin D. Roosevelt signed Executive Order 8757